top of page

 Cognitive assessments or intelligence tests (IQ) are used to determine a child’s learning capability by identifying their cognitive strengths and weaknesses.
 When interpreted in combination with background information and/or parent and teachers interviews, the results of cognitive tests can provide a profile which can assist with the development of individualised intervention and learning plans for children.

 When our psychologists approach an educational assessment, they will discuss your main concerns in an initial parent session.
 Our psychologists will typically require 3 assessment sessions to answer your referral question (e.g., exploring difficulties in numeracy, literacy or writing), especially when parents have multiple areas of concern.
 The first assessment session will assess the child's cognitive ability (their learning capacity compared to same-aged peers).
 The second assessment session will assess the child's broad academic abilities (to help identify areas of concern).
 The third assessment session will assess targeted areas of concern (e.g., literacy, numeracy etc.) to help diagnose specific learning disorders.
+Please see our flyer for more details on the process

 If your child has not received targeted intervention in the past to assist with their learning difficulties, your psychologist may recommend a 6-12 month intervention before confirming a specific learning disorder.